 Also called "cradle dolls' because they are given to Hopi infants, Putsqatihut or flat dolls are the very oldest form of katsinas dolls among the Hopi.
 After a child has gone through his or her naming ceremony 20 days after birth, the first one received is the Hahay'i wuuhti or katsina grandmother.
 The next is the katsinmana or katsina maiden.
 After that they may receive any katsina doll.
 The katsinas themselves carve them for the young girls who continue to receive them (usually more fully formed and detailed ones as they grow older) until they are initiated into the Hopi Katsina Society.

-By Augustine Mowa III, a Solaawitsi, 8 inches tall and $60.
-The next one in the row is by Manuel Chavarria, a Matya.
-3/5 inches high to feather tip and $32.
-At the end is a Hilili by Hongvi Marquez, 10 5/8 inches and $80.
+By Augustine Mowa III, a Sólàawitsi, 8 inches tall and $60.
+The next one in the row is by Hongvi Marquez, a Hilili.
+10 5/8 inches and $80.
+The last two in the row are both by Carl Nequatewa.
+The Angwusanomtaqa or Crow Mother is 11.5 inches high and $65.
+A Hilili that is just over 11 inches high and $75.
 (ALL IN SANTA FE)

 By Justice “juice” Tso, a Saiastasana or Longhorn katsina is 8.25 inches high to the top of the head and $80.
 A Hahay’iwuuhti or Grandmother katsina by Qöyangnuvtu Mowa, she is 6 5/8 inches high to the top of her head and $75.
 A Tewaquaptwa style doll** by Ryon Polequaptewa, this one is 10.75 inches high and $150.
 (ALL in SANTA FE)